 Despite economic fluctuations, the plumbing industry remains strong and sustainable for the near future.
 While A.I. technology may impact other forms of labor, plumbers can remain confident for the foreseeable future.

-The high number of plumbing businesses is encouraging for the industry at larger, but it also signals a competitive landscape for local customers.
+The high number of plumbing businesses is encouraging for the industry at large, but it also signals a competitive landscape for local customers.
 As a result, it’s important to implement an effective digital marketing strategy.

-Plumbers earn a median salary of $59,880 and $28.79 per hour
+Plumbers earn a median salary of $60,090 and $28.89 per hour

 The median plumber salary is higher than the U.S. median salary for all jobs, which is a badge of honor for the industry and encouraging for aspiring plumbing contractors.